jweaver72/EGZUMMER-WIKI/Radio-operation.md

 You can also search only the DCS/CTCSS code for a frequency set on the main VFO.
 Choose desired frequency or channel and press `F` + `* SCAN`.
 The same screen will appear, but the frequency search will be omitted, instead the frequency of the main VFO will be used.
 Wait for a signal to appear or press the PTT on the other radio.
 It takes 1-2sec for the code to be found.
 The save procedure is the same as above.

 There is another option of DCS/CTCSS code scanning.
 Choose desired frequency or a channel.
 Go to the menu `RxDCS` or `RxCTCS`.
 Enter the menu option and press `* SCAN` button.
 A SCAN label will appear.
 Wait for a radio signal or press the PTT button on the other radio.
 When code is found the SCAN label will disappear, to save confirm the option with the `MENU` button.
 It doesn't matter on which of the two menu items you start the scan.
-Both DCS and CTCSS will always be found, and the menu entry will change to the correct one.
+Both DCS and CTCSS will always be found, and the menu entry will be changed to the correct one.

 # 1750 Hz toneburst for repeater access